trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

 `MODBUS_ERROR_ALLOC` is returned when **malloc** or **realloc** call fails.

-`MODBUS_ERROR_OTHER` is returned when e.g. user tries to parse frame of 0 length, slave has been initialized with address 0 and in other cases of passing invalid arguments to library routines.
+`MODBUS_ERROR_OTHER` is returned when e.g. user tries to parse frame of 0 length, slave has been initialized with address 0 and in other cases of passing invalid arguments (such as null pointers) to library routines.

-`MODBUS_ERROR_FRAME` is returned by master-side parsing function, when error is found in given frame (e.g. byte count doesn't match register count)
+`MODBUS_ERROR_FRAME` is returned by master-side parsing function, when error is contained in given frame (e.g. byte count doesn't match register count)

-## EXAMPLE OF USAGE
+## EXAMPLES
+Please refer to the **examples** folder.

 ## AUTHORS
 Jacek Wieczorek (Jacajack) - mrjjot@gmail.com